-In 1623, Spanish Governor-General Alonso Fajardo de Entenza ordered the separation of sitio Polo from Catangalan and its establishment as an independent town.
+On November 12, 1623, Spanish Governor-General Alonso Fajardo de Entenza ordered the separation of sitio Polo from Catangalan and its establishment as an independent town (Valenzuela would celebrate its foundation on November 7; until in 2010, when the city council passed a resolution adapting November 12 as its official date of foundation).
 Both of these towns, however, still fell under the Bulacan alcaldia.
 From the time of its establishment, the town of Polo served as a Spanish garrison, friar hacienda, and political settlement.

 The first Polo Cabeza de Barangay was Don Juan Monsod, who worked with Spanish friar Juan Taranco to make the separation from Catangalan possible.
 Taranco operated the parish of San Diego de Alcala, and the church stood in what is present-day Barangay Poblacion, the center of the old town of Polo.

 The ruins of the church that remain today—the belfry and entrance arch—serve as a reminder of the long and rich history of the town, and a relic of a bygone era.